 MAY 2019 SALE: When purchasing our Immmunization Grade Collagen, mention discount code MAY2019 and receive 1 free vial of Incomplete or Complete Freund's Adjuvant (up to 5 mg/ml M. tuberculosis) of your choice for free!
 Offer is valid through May 31st, 2019.

-Collagen-induced arthritis (CIA) can be induced in certain strains of mice, rats, and non-human primates by immunization with type II collagen emulsified with adjuvant.
+Collagen-Induced Arthritis (CIA) can be induced in certain strains of mice, rats, and non-human primates by immunization with type II collagen emulsified with adjuvant.
 To effectively induce CIA in animals, the type of adjuvant used for emulsifying collagen is a key element.
-Chondrex provides six types of Incomplete Freund’s Adjuvant (IFA) and Complete Freund’s Adjuvant (CFA) containing various amounts of M. tuberculosis to optimize the immunization condition for inducing CIA.
+Chondrex, Inc. provides both Incomplete Freund’s Adjuvant (IFA) and Complete Freund’s Adjuvant (CFA) containing various amounts of M. tuberculosis to optimize the immunization condition for inducing CIA.

 Incomplete and Complete Freund's Adjuvant for CIA